Andre Dubus

+Biography

 Early life and education

 Andre Jules Dubus II was born in Lake Charles, Louisiana, the youngest of three children of Katherine (née Burke) and André Jules Dubus, in a Cajun-Irish Catholic family.
 The author James Lee Burke is his first cousin.
 Dubus grew up in the Bayou in Lafayette, Louisiana, and was educated by the Christian Brothers, a Catholic religious order that emphasized literature and writing.
 Dubus graduated from nearby McNeese State College in 1958 as a journalism and English major.

 Dubus then spent six years in the Marine Corps, rising to the rank of captain.
 During this time, he married his first wife and started a family.
 After leaving the Marine Corps, Dubus moved with his wife and four children to Iowa City, where he later graduated from the University of Iowa's Iowa Writers' Workshop with an MFA in creative writing, studying under Richard Yates.
 The family then moved to Haverhill, Massachusetts, where Dubus would spend the bulk of his academic career teaching literature and creative writing at Bradford College.